syncfusion-content/javascript-docs/js/Dialog/Concepts-and-Features/Behavior-Settings.md

 2. The output for **Dialog** control when **showRoundedCorner** is “**true**” is as follows.

-{% include image.html url="/js/Dialog/Concepts-and-Features/Behavior-Settings_images/Behavior-Settings_img11.png" Caption="Dialog with “showRoundedCorner""%}
+{% include image.html url="/js/Dialog/Concepts-and-Features/Behavior-Settings_images/Behavior-Settings_img11.png" Caption="Dialog with showRoundedCorner"%}